 Nahant's local median income of \$94,243 is considerably lower than the AMI and so it makes sense that many households in Nahant are eligible for Affordable Housing.
 According to 2019 CHAS records, 645 out of 1,600 households, approximately 40% of households in town are eligible for Affordable Housing.
-12
+16

-12 This record is from the Comprehensive Housing and Affordability (CHAS) dataset compiled by HUD.
+16 This record is from the Comprehensive Housing and Affordability (CHAS) dataset compiled by HUD.
 HUD analyzes ACS data from the preceding year to identify affordability indicators.
-The total households referenced here is 1,600 because this
+The total households referenced here is 1,600 because this is based on the 2015-2019 ACS collection of data.
+In the demographics section, 1,723 total households are listed because this is the 2016-2020 ACS figure.
+Disparities in total households and other figures are also related to varying sample sizes and margins of error in different ACS datasets.

-Figure 21: Households by Income Category, Nahant (2019)
+Figure 20: Households by Income Category, Nahant (2019)